StevenThuriot/HyperQube/README.md

 HyperQube
 ====

-An IFTTT variant built on top of PushBullet, meant to run on a local machine.
+An IFTTT variant built on top of PushBullet, created for the desktop.